 How can organizations control their health benefits costs?

+Unsurprisingly, many small organizations decide they can’t afford these costs.
 But simply going without health benefits isn’t the answer, as the increase in employee turnover and associated costs are even higher.

-This post was originally published in February of 2018.
-It was last updated November 3, 2020.
+This post was originally published on November 3, 2020.
+It was last updated October 17, 2021.